arungudelli/angularjswiki/content/en/fontawesome/fa-shopping-bag.md

-## Change Shopping Bag icon size
+## Change fa-shopping-bag icon size
-To increase Shopping Bag font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-shopping-bag.
+To increase fa-shopping-bag font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-shopping-bag.

 Increase in icon size will be relative to their parent container.